Vinayak-100ni/Q-A-Devops/README.md

                         Jenkins Interview

-<font color="red"> Q: What is Jenkins, and what is its primary purpose in the software development process?<font>
+Q: What is Jenkins, and what is its primary purpose in the software development process?
 A: Jenkins is an open-source automation server used for Continuous Integration (CI) and Continuous Delivery (CD).
 It automates building, testing, and deploying applications.
 Primary
 purpose: automate build-test-deploy, improve collaboration, and integrate with DevOps tools to